anarubioruiz/asp-SOSAc/README.md

 ```bash
 make run-eval
 ```
-The evaluation data discussed in the paper van be found at _docs/evaluation.csv_
+The evaluation data discussed in the paper can be found at _docs/evaluation.csv_

 ### Test the engine